 Support other authors

 When was the last time you reached out to other authors in your genre?
 If you haven’t, you should.
 Get a network going and start to share ideas, tips and also share each other’s stuff.
 Get out there and network with similar genre authors because it is great business sense.
 You’ll want to make sure that you all stick together as markets become more competitive and new marketing ideas emerge.
+Here are 5 networking tips that will help you get more exposure with readers in your genre.

 I saw this a lot in 2017.
 I predict you’re going to see even more of it in the new year.
 Authors collaborating on book projects, or marketing ideas.
 So whether that’s offering a big, bundled promotion, doing a contest, or whatever.
 Collaboration is a great way to not just drive considerably more attention to whatever it is you are promoting.
 Working together will also get the benefit of each other’s audiences, too!